toitlang/action-git-version/README.md

 - uses: actions/checkout@v4
   with:
     # This action needs access to the history and tags.
+    # With 'fetch-depth: 0' the action fetches the complete history and all tags.
-    # You can also limit the depth to a smaller number and run
+    # You can also limit the depth to a certain number and run
     # with 'fetch-tags: true'.
 The produced version number might not
     # be accurate in that case.
     fetch-depth: 0